niguezrandomityengine/guide/guide.md

    }
   ```

-  **Example 4: Using the slot of numbers between the sequence and hashing it for distinctive random sequence**
+  **Example 4: Using the slot of numbers from between the sequence and hashing it for distinct random sequence**
    ```
   pragma solidity ^0.5.0;